maxschoenstein/rpi_controlled_car/README.md

 # rpi_controlled_car
-In this project a rc car was reconstructed to be controlled by a Raspberry Pi.
-The car can then be piloted by a HMI running on a mobile device.
+This GitHub repository contains the documentation and code for a project where an RC car has been reconstructed to be controlled by a Raspberry Pi.
+The vehicle can be piloted via a user-friendly graphical interface (HMI) running on a mobile device.

 ![alt text](https://github.com/maxschoenstein/rpi_controlled_car_data/blob/main/demo.gif "rc_car_components")